Tree6bee/queue/README.md

 # queue

-A job queue based on beanstalkd(and other queue system), easy to dispatch job and handle job.
+A job queue (like laravel queue) based on beanstalkd(and other queue system), easy to dispatch job and handle job.

 ### Keywords